cosm/airqualityegg.com/README.md

 API_KEY=xxxxxxx
 ```

-The values in this file are required to interact with Cosm, but some value
+The values in this file are required to interact with Xively, but some value
 for each environment variable is required to boot the app locally, so initially
 just create the file with dummy contents.
 Note that this means your local app
-won't be able to actually interact with Cosm, but you will be able to view the
+won't be able to actually interact with Xively, but you will be able to view the
 AQE site running locally.

 ### Install bundler gem